Klaipeda, Lithuania

 | Tech Park | $80 | Klaipeda Science and Technology Park offers coworking spaces and resources for startups and tech professionals.
 It's a good option for those seeking a collaborative environment focused on innovation. |

 Planning to live in Klaipeda long-term?
-Lithuania Digital Nomad Visa lets remote workers live legally in Lithuania.
+Lithuania Digital Nomad Visa lets remote workers live legally.

 View full requirements →🧳 Expat Life